Two pathways to resolve relational inconsistencies: Results

-In the limit of an infinitesimally small learning rate, the SGD dynamics that minimizes the loss function can be written as a set of differential equations for $w$ and $\theta$ \cite{benaim_dynamics_1999}:
+The advantage of this simplified formulation is that we can now use mathematical techniques, borrowed from the field of non-linear dynamics, to analytically characterize the adaptation dynamics \cite{strogatz_nonlinear_2018}.
+In the limit of an infinitesimally small learning rate, the SGD dynamics that acts to minimize the loss function can be expressed as a set of differential equations governing the evolution in time (a proxy of example pairs) of $w$ and $\theta$ \cite{benaim_dynamics_1999}:

-The dynamics of $w$ and $\theta$ as a function of time in this model corresponds to the adaptation of the parameters (learning) with example pairs.
-Therefore, by analyzing the temporal dynamics of $w$ and $\theta$, we can analyze the process of learning.
-Rather than looking at the dynamics of $w$, it is instructive to consider the dynamics of the output of the representational module, $\Delta Z =w \alpha$.
-With this, the two differential equations become:
+The evolution of $w$ and $\theta$ over time represents the adaptation of these parameters through learning with successive example pairs.
+Thus, by analyzing the temporal dynamics of $w$ and $\theta$, we can gain insight into the adaptation pathway of the system.
+Instead of directly examining the dynamics of $w$, it is more instructive to focus on the dynamics of the output of the representational module, $\Delta Z = w \alpha$.
+Substituting this into the differential equations, we obtain the following system of equations: